Question:

 Answer:

-It’s true that some parks will require homeowners to remove their home structures selling their lot spaces.
-However, this is not because the home is simply “too old.”
+It’s true that some parks require residents to remove their homes when selling lot spaces.
+However, this is not because the home is “too old.”

-The reasons park management would determine that an old home must be vacated from the park would have to do with the actual condition of the house.
-If a home does not meet the health and safety standards of the park, or is in general disrepair, then the park may require the homeowners to remove the house once the lot is sold.
+The reasons park management would determine that an older home should be vacated more likely have to do with the physical condition of the house itself.
+If the home fails to meet the health and safety standards of the park, or is in general disrepair, then the park may require the homeowners to remove the house once the lot is sold.

-Likewise, if a home meets all health and safety standards and is in satisfactory condition (and is conjunctly sold along with the lot), then the park cannot force a resident to remove the structure, regardless of the house’s age.
+Likewise, if a home passes health and safety standards, is in satisfactory condition, and is sold with the lot space, then the park may not force a resident to remove the structure, regardless of the house’s age.

 Overview: